Killpit/Killpit/README.md

 - 👯 I’m looking to collaborate on **BlockScraper**

-- 🤝 I’m looking for help with **language models, cloud engineering, data engineering**
+- 🤝 I’m looking for help with **language models, cloud engineering, data engineering and full-stack web development**

 - 💬 Ask me about **Blockchain development in Ethereum, Avalanche, Polygon and Solana.
 Mobile development in Flutter.
-Data science, deep learning, DevOps, Kubernetes, Docker, AWS and machine learning**
+Data science, deep learning, DevOps, DevSecOps, Kubernetes, Docker, AWS and machine learning**

 - 📫 How to reach me **tekeliata2000@gmail.com**